Remote Side Hustles That Actually Make Money

 Is there a limit to how many accounts I can open?

-• No. However, if you open too many at one time, it may have an effect on your ability to open other accounts.
-My advice, stick to 3 accounts.
+• No. However, if you open too many at one time, the banks can see, and it may have an effect on your ability to open other accounts.
+This is to prevent too much churning.
+My advice, stick to an average of 1 account each month.

 Are bank account bonuses taxed?